touchlab/KaMPKit/docs/APP_BUILD.md

  To learn more about Cocoapods and how to use them, check out [their official guide](https://guides.cocoapods.org/using/index.html).

-**Q:** iOS was working fine.
-Then I made some changes in the `commonMain` and/or `iosMain` Kotlin code.
-Now the Xcode project won't compile anymore and I'm getting "unresolved reference" errors.

-**A:** Building the Kotlin code is what generates the Objective-C framework.
-Rebuild the shared library in Android Studio/IntelliJ, then go back to Xcode and try to build again.
-Swift should now be able to recognize the changes made to your Kotlin code.

 **Q:** The Xcode project won't compile.
 On the `import shared` line in Swift, I'm getting a compilation error "no such module: 'shared'".